leanprover/theorem_proving_in_lean4/tactics.rst

 Here the semicolon after ``split`` tells Lean to apply the ``assumption`` tactic to both of the goals that are introduced by splitting the conjunction; see :numref:`tactic_combinators` for more information.

 These tactics can be used on data just as well as propositions.
-In the next two example, they are used to define functions which swap the components of the product and sum types:
+In the next two examples, they are used to define functions which swap the components of the product and sum types:

 .. code-block:: lean